RAF Harlaxton: Harlaxton incidents

-On 29 January 1945 a USAAF Douglas C-47 Skytrain transport aircraft attempted an emergency landing at Harlaxton and suffered major airframe damage during the incident.
+On 29 January 1945 a United States Army Air Forces (USAAF) Douglas C-47 Skytrain transport aircraft attempted an emergency landing at Harlaxton and suffered major airframe damage during the incident.
 The accident investigators found that the aircraft was damaged beyond repair and it was written off.
 The crew suffered only minor injuries and there were no fatalities.

 UK bomb disposal teams were having continuing problems dealing with German 2 kilogram butterfly bombs as no examples had been safely dismantled to learn the process.
 Whilst dealing with eight that had fallen on RAF Harlaxton and failed to explode, Flight Sergeant Hanford of RAF Bomb Disposal from nearby RAF Digby noticed that the arming rods had not fully withdrawn.
 He screwed them back by hand into the fuzes enabling the bomb disposal scientists to dismantle them and use them for instructional purposes.
 Hanford was later awarded the British Empire Medal for this feat of extreme bravery.